PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 From such innocents there are possible to learn a lot.
 I.e.:
 * Single Lithuanian term of "teisėsauga" could be attributed to a "law enforcement".
 According the Article this could be translated into a "military law enforcement" & military police [kariuomene.lt](https://www.kariuomene.lt/pajegos-ir-kariniai-vienetai/kiti-pajegumai/karo-policija/22954) include pretty much everything it needs for securing System of the National Defence and according jurisdictional acts.
+* Similar Lithuanian term of "teisėtvarka" could be attributed to a "law and order", result of implementation of a law.